makrai/notes/conneau1911-XLM-R-cross-ling.02116.md

   iso codes of 88 languages that are shared across XLM-R and XLM-100, the model from Lample and Conneau (2019) trained on Wikipedia text in 100 languages
 * we replace some languages with more commonly used ones such as
-  * romanized Hindi and traditional Chinese.
-In our
+  * romanized Hindi and traditional Chinese
   * ablation studies [on] the 7 languages for which we have classification and sequence labeling evaluation benchmarks: en fr de ru zh sw ur
     * a suitable range of language families and includes low-resource languages
-  * larger sets of 15, 30, 60 and all 100 languages.
-When reporting results on
+  * larger sets of 15, 30, 60 and all 100 languages
-    * high-resource = average of English and French results, and the
+    * high-resource = average of English and French results
     * by low-resource, we refer to the average of Swahili and Urdu results

 ## Scaling the Amount of Training Data

-* Following Wenzek+ (2019), we build a clean CommonCrawl Corpus in 100 languages
+* Following Wenzek+ (2019), we build a clean CommonCrawl Corpus in 100 langs
 * internal language identification model in combination with the one from fastText (Joulin+ 2017)
-* one CommonCrawl dump for English and twelve dumps for all other languages,
+* one CommonCrawl dump for English and twelve dumps for all other languages
   * significantly increases dataset sizes, especially for e.g. Burmese and Swah
 * monolingual Wikipedia corpora are too small to enable unsupervised represent
-  * As we show in Section 5.3,
+  * As we show in Section 5.3
 * few hundred MiB of text data is usually a minimal size for learning a BERT

 # 4 Evaluation